jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (k) providing for applications for exemptions:
   (ka) prescribing matters for the purposes of section 61G, including listing exemptions for the purposes of that section, prescribing circumstances in which that section does not apply, specifying classes of conditions to which section 61G(3) applies, and providing for matters under section 61G(5):
   (l) providing for and regulating the giving or service of notices for the purposes of this Act, and the effect of those notices:
-  (la) providing for definitions for the purposes of section 82(2):
+  (la)
-  (lb) prescribing enactments for the purposes of the standing consent in Part 4 of Schedule 1AA and of rows 10 and 11 of table 2 in Part 1 of Schedule 1 (after Schedule 1 is amended by the Overseas Investment Amendment Act (No 3) 2020):
+  (lb) prescribing enactments for the purposes of rows 10 and 11 of table 2 in Part 1 of Schedule 1:
-  (lc) exempting, if necessary or desirable to respond to an epidemic in New Zealand, any transaction, person, interest, right, or assets, or any class of transactions, persons, interests, rights, or assets, from the requirement for consent or from the definition of overseas person or associate or associated land:
+  (lc)
   (m) providing for transitional provisions:
   (n) providing for any other matters contemplated by this Act or necessary for its administration or necessary for giving it full effect.
 (2) Regulations under this Act (including regulations for prescribing fees, charges, bonds, or administrative penalties) may make different provisions for different cases on any differential basis.
 (3) Any exemptions made in respect of the matters in subsection (1)﻿(lc) are revoked on the 42nd day after the date on which the Overseas Investment Amendment Act (No 3) 2020 receives the Royal assent.
+(4) The Minister must, at least once in every period of 4 financial years, commence a review of fees and charges set under subsection (1)﻿(e).

 ### 61A Regulations regarding alternative monetary thresholds for overseas investments in significant business assets
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations in order to implement obligations in all or any of the following international agreements in respect of certain overseas investments in New Zealand in significant business assets by certain investors: